-- According to Aon Insurance meteorologist Steve Bowen, 7 of the 20 most destructive fires in the state have occurred since October 2017.
+- According to Aon Insurance meteorologist Steve Bowen, seven of the 20 most destructive fires in the state have occurred since October 2017.

 - One of the biggest changes firefighters are having to contend with is an uptick in instances of extreme fire behavior, such as the massive EF-4 fire tornado that accompanied the Carr Fire in July.

-- California has had one of its warmest and driest 6-month periods on record since 1895 (May through October), according to NOAA.
+- California has had one of its warmest and driest six month periods on record since 1895 (May through October), according to NOAA.
 Much of California has not seen measurable rain in months, and vegetation moisture levels are near all-time lows.
 This provides abundant "fuel" for fires to burn.